What Is A Condensing Boiler?

 A condensing boiler features condensing technology that uses the heat that it generates to be more efficient and then these gasses are released via a flue, which usually sticks out of an external wall of your property.

 By using the latest technology, boilers can work at over 90% efficiency easily to help keep costs down.
 In terms of costs, this means that for every £10 spent on gas, only £1 of it is lost in the heating process.
 Find out now about gas condensing boiler

 How does a condensing boiler work?

-So, what is a condensing boiler… If a central heating system or boiler of any type is fitted with a Flue Gas Recovery System it is condensing.
-Condensing means featuring.
+So, what is a condensing boiler?
+If a central heating system or boiler of any type is fitted with a Flue Gas Recovery System it is condensing.

-In a nut shell just to simplify that you can buy a condensing combi boiler which has a flue therefore has a condensate pipe component.
+In a nutshell just to simplify that you can buy a condensing combi boiler which has a flue and therefore has a condensate pipe component.

-The condensing part of the boiler helps the boiler heating efficiency, the environment and reduces energy bills.
+The condensing part of the boiler helps the boiler’s heating efficiency, and the environment and reduces energy bills.